Frequently Asked Analysis Questions

 - Rough: an initial conversation has occurred with the “three amigos” (developer, tester, and product owner).
 At this point the key points of the conversation are captured in bullet points.
 This information is used to determine if the story is in scope or out of scope.
 There should be enough information for a high level estimate.

 - Refined: the story has formal acceptance criteria, examples, models, and any relevant requirement information.
 The team should be confident in their estimate or refine it as needed.
 All larger epics/stories are sliced or broken down.
 See our Advanced Agile User Stories course for a deep dive into prioritizing, estimating, splitting, and organizing your user stories.

 - Ready: the story should have the business and functional analysis “done” in order to be ready for technical design and development.
-It’s the team that determine what is “just enough” to be able to sprint with that story without delays or confusion due to missing requirements.
+It’s the team that determines what is “just enough” to be able to sprint with that story without delays or confusion due to missing requirements.